 - 2 Teaspoons freshly squeezed lemon juice

 - Preheat the oven to 350ºF.

 - Mix together all the ingredients for the shortbread/streusel in a medium sized mixing bowl.
-Pat half of the mixture into an 11" x 7" baking pan to create the shortbread bottom.
+Pat ⅔ of the mixture into an 11" x 7" baking pan to create the shortbread bottom, (reserve ⅓ of the mixture for the streusel topping).
 Par bake, (which means partially cook) the bottom shortbread for 10 minutes, or until it's starting to set and light golden brown.

 - Remove the shortbread from the oven and scatter the sliced strawberries evenly over the crust.
 Crumble the remaining shortbread/streusel mixture over the top of the strawberries, and drizzle with 1 Tablespoon maple syrup.

 - Place the pan back in the oven and bake until the fruit is bubbling and the streusel is deep golden brown, about 25-30 minutes.